Stoupy51/LifeSteal/README.md

 This datapack adds texture for the revive beacon and use 1.21 food components for interactions with the system (eating a heart, consuming a renamed revive beacon)

-## Download links:
+## 📥 Download links:
 - Modrinth: [https://modrinth.com/datapack/lifestealfr/](https://modrinth.com/datapack/lifestealfr/)
 - PlanetMinecraft: [https://www.planetminecraft.com/data-pack/life-steal-fr/](https://www.planetminecraft.com/data-pack/life-steal-fr/)

-## Configuration
+## ⚙️ Configuration
+Players can withdraw hearts by typing `/trigger life_steal.withdraw`.

+Default settings:
-By default, revived players restart with 4 hearts and the maximum heart amount is 20.<br>
+- Revived players respawn with 4 hearts
-You can change that with these two commands when being /op:
+- Maximum heart limit is set to 20 hearts
+- Players lose a heart upon death (whether killed by another player or from natural causes)

+These settings can be customized using the following commands (requires operator permissions):
-- `scoreboard players set MAX_HEARTS life_steal.data 20`
+- `scoreboard players set MAX_HEARTS life_steal.data 20` (Maximum of 20 hearts)
-- `scoreboard players set REVIVED_HEARTS life_steal.data 4`
+- `scoreboard players set REVIVED_HEARTS life_steal.data 4` (Amount of hearts to respawn with when revived)
+- `scoreboard players set NATURAL_DEATH_HEART_DROP life_steal.data 1` (1 = drop a heart when dying to non player, 0 = disable that)

 As datapack don't have `/ban` permissions by default, you should edit your `server.properties` file and set the line `function-permission-level` to `3`